sbonaretti/timeSavers/HowTo_manubot.md

   ```
   cd ..
   ```

-- Build the manuscript:
+## Building the manuscript
+At the beginning of the session:
-  - make sure the virtual environment is active:
+  - Activate the virtual environment in the parent directory `./manubot/`:
     ```
     conda activate manubot
     ```
+Build the manuscript:
-  - in `.html` and `.pdf`:
+  - In `.html` and `.pdf`:
     ```
     sh build/build.sh             # Created files are in `output` and figures are not rendered in `.html`
     python build/webpage.py       # Created files are in `parentFolder/webpage/v/local` and figures are rendered
     ```
-  - in `.docx`:
+  - In `.docx`:
     ```
     BUILD_DOCX=true sh build/build.sh
     python build/webpage.py